-Thesis Research: Evaluation of Data-Driven Hint Generation for Learning Programming
+Thesis Research: Automated Data-Driven Hint Generation for Learning Programming

 For my thesis work, I ran a series of studies that investigated how we can best design data-driven feedback and hints to help students learn programming.
 First, I ran a classroom study to investigate student help-seeking needs and beliefs; second, I ran a usability study to determine how different feedback types affected student work; third, I ran a classroom study to determine the actual affect of hints/feedback on learning.

 Rivers, K. (2015).
 Designing a Data-Driven Tutor Authoring Tool for CS Educators.
 In Proceedings of the eleventh annual International Conference on International Computing Education Research. pp. 277-278. [poster] (Doctorial Consortium)

 Pre-Thesis Research: ITAP, the Intelligent Teaching Assistant for Programming

 We've developed ITAP, a system that takes solution spaces composed of student programs and traverses them to generate next-step hints for students who need help while working.

 Rivers, K. and Koedinger, K.R.
 (2015).
 Data-Driven Hint Generation in Vast Solution Spaces: A Self-Improving Python Programming Tutor.
 International Journal of Artificial Intelligence in Education, 1-28.
 [The final publication is available at Springer via http://dx.doi.org/10.1007/s40593-015-0070-z]

 Rivers, K. and Koedinger, K.R.
 (2014).
 Automating Hint Generation with Solution Space Path Construction.
 In Proceedings of the 12th International Conference on Intelligent Tutoring Systems (pp. 329-339). [slides]